webpack-contrib/exports-loader/README.md

 myFunctionAlias("Hello world");
 ```

-Description of string values can be found in the documentation below.
+Descriptions of string values can be found in the documentation below.

 ### Using Configuration